shengchenyang/AyugeSpiderTools/README_en.md

           Mysql users need to be created.
     - [x] Adaptation for scenarios where storage is done in MongoDB.
     - [x] Adaptation for scenarios where storage is done in PostgreSQL.
+    - [x] Adaptation for scenarios where storage is done in ElasticSearch.
     - [x] Adaptation for scenarios where storage is done in Oracle.
     - [x] Examples of asyncio syntax support and third-party library support for async:
         - [x] Example of using asyncio and aiohttp in a spider script.